bitshares/ledger-app-bitshares/README.md

 [Python-bitshares](https://github.com/bitshares/python-bitshares) is a python library that allows working with BitShares transactions, and is required by the example python scripts provided with this project.
 It is not strictly needed to compile and install the device app, but if you wish to use the sample scripts to test the app, you will need python-bitshares.

-If not already connected, connect to your virtual mahine with:
+If not already connected, connect to your virtual machine with:

 ```
 vagrant ssh